Covid-19 Container FAQs

 While we are still getting stock, it is taking longer than usual to come through to us.
-Also, the availability of stock depends on the type of container.
+Also, the availability of stock depends on the type of unit.
 You can rest assured that we will be honest with you if we are running low or if there is a waiting time.
 That way you can inform your customers and plan your timescales accordingly.

 I can see you build bars and gyms, can you give me a ball park figure?